OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Designing for the web is continuously evolving with new trends and practices being formed every other month.
 It can be hard to keep track of what the latest design trends are but it may not be too hard to have the basic principles of UX always on point.
 Human psychology doesn’t change too often; we only keep realizing new ways of tapping into your average user’s mindset better.

 Designing a good, interactive user experience (UX) is important.
 It’s also equally important to stay away from UX traps that may drive users away.
-Here’s 5 of the most important mistakes we’ve realized web designers should be wary of.
+Here are 5 of the most important mistakes we’ve realized web designers should be wary of.

 1. Forced sharing on social media

 Integrating social media into the operations of your website might help in boosting your business.
-When your consumers share contents via tweets or status, brand awareness spreads and new user onboarding happens.
+When your consumers share content via tweets or status, brand awareness spreads and new user onboarding happens.

 This works perfectly well when your consumers are sharing content at will.
 When a brand tries to force users, especially new-age millennials, it could have an adverse effect.
 Brands sometimes force users to share content in order to access more content or other parts of the website.
 This can potentially drive users off your website, never to return again!